Theoretical perspectives on charge dynamics in high-temperature cuprate superconductors: Perspectives on charge orders in cuprates

 \subsection{Charge dynamics around \boldmath{$\qp=(0.6\pi,0)$} in hole-doped cuprates}

-Given the success in describing electron-doped cuprates via $d$-wave bond-charge order, it is natural to ask whether a similar framework can be applicable to hole-doped cuprates.
+Given the success in describing electron-doped cuprates with $d$-wave bond-charge order, it is natural to ask whether a similar framework can be applicable to hole-doped cuprates.
 However, no softening is observed along the $(0,0)$--$(\pi,0)$ direction within the present theoretical framework.
-Indeed, the origin of the charge-order tendency in hole-doped cuprates remains controversial and actively debated \cite{bejas12,allais14,meier14,wang14,atkinson15,yamakawa15,mishra15,zeyher18}.
+In fact, the origin of the charge-order tendency in hole-doped cuprates remains controversial.

+Various theoretical frameworks have been proposed to explain the charge order observed in hole-doped cuprates.
+A commonly encountered difficulty is that the ordering wavevector predicted by theory is substantially smaller than that observed experimentally \cite{bejas12,allais14,meier14,yamakawa15,zeyher18}.
+This discrepancy appears to be mitigated when the pseudogap is explicitly incorporated \cite{atkinson15}; however, a satisfactory and widely accepted microscopic description of the pseudogap remains controversial.

+Ref.~\cite{bejas12} performed a comprehensive analysis of charge instabilities in the $t$-$J$ model within a large-$N$ formalism, identifying bond-charge orders with various symmetries, including $d$-wave bond-charge order.
+Ref.~\cite{allais14} also proposed $d$-wave bond-charge order arising from essentially the same mechanism as discussed in Sec.~III.~B of the present work.
+In Ref.~\cite{meier14}, a bidirectional charge-density-wave (CDW), not bond-charge order, was discussed as being induced near the Brillouin zone edge by superconducting fluctuations inside the pseudogap phase in proximity to an antiferromagnetic quantum critical point.
+The bidirectional CDW, however, is not compatible with experiments \cite{kawasaki24}.

+Ref.~\cite{yamakawa15}, based on a three-orbital Hubbard model, obtained a CDW wave vector determined by neighboring hot spots, again smaller than experiments.
+There, both nearest-neighbor and on-site Coulomb interactions enhance the charge susceptibility, while an axial CDW is selected through triangular diagrams in the Aslamazov-Larkin vertex corrections (AL-VC).
+Because the AL-VC scales with spin fluctuations, strong spin fluctuations are essential, which is not supported at least for electron-doped cuprates as we have reviewed in Sec.~III.
+B. The importance of AL-VC was also emphasized in Ref.~\cite{zeyher18}, which studied bond-charge orders rather than a conventional CDW; axial charge fluctuations are likewise enhanced by this mechanism.

+Ref.~\cite{atkinson15} employed an effective three-band model and, assuming quasistatic magnetic moments and an antiferromagnetic correlation length exceeding that of the charge order, obtained four Fermi pockets resembling those of an antiferromagnetically ordered state.
+These assumptions, however, are not supported experimentally.
+The Cu 4$s$ orbital worked to stabilize an axial CDW emerging from the pseudogap via short-range Coulomb interactions.

+The doping dependence of the charge-order signal remains unresolved and was left open in Ref.~\cite{atkinson15}.
+In the spin-fermion analysis of Ref.~\cite{wang14}, a successive phase transitions—nematic, time-reversal symmetry breaking, and CDW—was found upon cooling, with onset temperatures increasing toward lower doping, contrary to experiments; a similar doping dependence was obtained also in Ref.~\cite{zeyher18}.

+Whereas most theoretical approaches invoked spin-induced bond-charge order \cite{bejas12, allais14,zeyher18} or spin fluctuations \cite{meier14,wang14,yamakawa15}, Ref.~\cite{mishra15} cast doubt on an itinerant spin-fluctuation-mediated origin of the CDW.